nginxinc/nginx-openshift-router/docs/configuration.md

 ### Limitations

-NGINX Plus Router doesn’t allow load balancing TCP/UDP on standard HTTP ports, or any ports used for internal routing.
+The NGINX Router doesn't allow load balancing TCP/UDP on standard HTTP ports, or any ports used for internal routing.
 The table below shows these ports along with the environment variables that could override them:

 | Default Value | Environment Variable |
 | ------------- | ------------- |